ninohdasilva/PredictiveSmartphoneKeyboard/README.md

 After cloning or donwloading the repository:

-1) If you are not running Java 8 or a more recent version of Java with JavaFX support, extract the `jre.tar.xz` archive in the main folder.
+1) If you are not running Java 8 or a more recent version of Java with JavaFX support, extract the `fx_sdk_and_jdk_16.tar.xz` archive in the main folder.

 2) Run the following command:
 ```
-jre/bin/java -jar Smartphone.jar
+openjdk-16+36_linux-x64_bin/jdk-16/bin/java -jar --module-path javafx-sdk-16/lib --add-modules=javafx.controls,javafx.fxml Smartphone.jar
 ```
 or